The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Fiber: 3g

-Nutrition varies by recipe — see individual recipe cards below.
+Nutrition varies by recipe, see individual recipe cards below.

 Why These Keto Trail Mix Recipes Work

 Seeds carry the carb load: Pumpkin, sunflower, and chia seeds deliver crunch, magnesium, zinc, and fiber while keeping net carbs in the single digits per quarter cup.
-They are the backbone of low-carb recipes with seeds because their fiber-to-carb ratio is unusually favorable.
+They are the backbone of low carb recipes with seeds because their fiber-to-carb ratio is unusually favorable.

-Fat does the work of dried fruit: Pecans, almonds, and unsweetened coconut flakes provide the satisfying, slow-burn calories that make a small handful actually fill you up — which is why store-bought “energy” mixes need 30g of sugar to feel like a snack.
+Fat does the work of dried fruit: Pecans, almonds, and unsweetened coconut flakes provide the satisfying, slow-burn calories that make a small handful actually fill you up, which is why store-bought energy mixes need 30g of sugar to feel like a snack.

 No added sugar, no sugar alcohols required: The sweetness in the cocoa coconut version comes from a touch of monk fruit or erythritol, both of which sit at zero on the glycemic index.
-You can also skip sweeteners entirely if you prefer a savoury mix.
+You can also skip sweeteners entirely if you prefer a savory mix.

 Store-Bought Trail Mix vs. Homemade Keto Trail Mix